jasnow/awesome-ruby-security-advisories/Proposal/Text.md

 D. Add additional known data to existing advisories.
    - Example: GH/jasnow's 11 GHSA PRs

-E. Organize special events for Advisorty-related improvements.
+E. Organize special events for Advisory-related improvements.
    - Participate in "AppDev" village at Defcon/2023
-   - Participae in 2023 Octotofest (month long event)
+   - Participate in 2023 Octotofest (month long event)
-   - Participae in 2023 24pullrequests (24 PRs in 24 days in December
+   - Participate in 2023 24pullrequests (24 PRs in 24 days in December
    - Participate in RailsConf/2023
    - Participate in RubyConf/2023
    - Google Summer of Code (2024)